The Place to Connect & Create Community.

 Kemper Freeman, Jr. continues his family legacy of community service with his decades of support for the arts, human service and education in Bellevue and the Eastside.
 As chairman and CEO of Kemper Development Company, he has supported the creation of a performing arts center on the Eastside for the past 26 years.
 In 2002, he announced his intentions to donate land valued at over $8 million for Performing Arts Center Eastside (PACE) and has been a strong supporter of Tateuchi Center, undertaking many leadership roles, and currently is the co-chair of the capital campaign.

-Bellevue Arts Museum Arts Fair
+Arts Fair

-Celebrating its 76th Anniversary after getting its start out in front of the Crab Apple restaurant in the original Bellevue Square Shopping Center, the Bellevue Arts Museum Arts Fair is one of the country’s largest juried art shows.
+Celebrating its 78th Anniversary after getting its start out in front of the Crab Apple restaurant in the original Bellevue Square Shopping Center, the Bellevue Arts Museum Arts Fair is one of the country’s largest juried art shows.
 Raising millions over the years to fund the Bellevue Arts Museum and launching many artists’ careers, this event is an integral part of the community and Bellevue Square’s history.

-Snowflake Lane at The Bellevue Collection
+Snowflake Lane

-A true gift to the community, this nightly show, a vision of Kemper Freeman’s to create a family centric free holiday experience is celebrating its 18th year.
-Drawing nearly 400,000 guests over 30 nights during the holiday season, Snowflake Lane is a holiday show of music, live performers, floats, and music where it snows every night.
+A true gift to the community, this nightly show, a vision of Kemper Freeman’s to create a family centric free holiday experience is celebrating its 20th year.
+Drawing nearly 400,000 guests over 26 nights during the holiday season, Snowflake Lane is a holiday show of music, live performers, floats, and music where it snows every night.
 Drawing return customers from surrounding states, this iconic holiday family event is a one-of-a-kind experience drawing visits to our hotels, restaurants and shopping venues.

-Lunar New Year at Bellevue Square
+Lunar New Year

 Sharing in the cultural heritage of our community, The Bellevue Collection celebrates Lunar New Year.
-This week-long celebration includes history, art, dance, and food.
+This celebration includes history, art, dance, and food.
 Thousands of guests attend the finale of the Lunar New Year event – the traditional dragon parade.
 In partnership with highly respected community groups this celebration is a cultural highlight in our community.

 The Collection practices many ways of controlling waste, water and energy reduction, use of Green cleaning products and other methods of Sustainable Property Management.
 There are over 10 locations at Bellevue Square and Lincoln Square where you can recycle 16 different types of materials.